LilianaGiguashvili/FopProject/README.md

-hello, we recently created readme file to update you on every step of our project <3 our programming language is swift
+Hello, we recently created readme file to update you on every step of our project <3 Our programming language is swift.
-We are making an interpreter from Swift to Java
+We are making an interpreter from Swift to Java.